DarkGhostHunter/Larapass/README.md

 * **Can I deactivate the password fallback?
 Can I enforce only WebAuthn authentication?**

 Yes.
-Just be sure to disable the password column in the users table, the Password Broker, and have some logic to register new devices and invalidate old ones.
+Just be sure to disable the password column in the users table, the Password Broker, and have some logic to recover the account with new devices and invalidate old ones.
 The [`WebAuthnAuthentication`](src/WebAuthnAuthentication.php) trait helps with this.

-* **Does this includes Javascript?**
+* **Does this includes a frontend Javascript?**

 [Yes.](#5-frontend-integration)